Interstella 5555: The 5tory of the 5ecret 5tar 5ystem: Release

-Four segments were released to serve as music videos for Discoverys singles, and were shown on Cartoon Network on 31 August 2001 during the "Toonami Midnight Run: Special Edition".
+Four segments were released to serve as music videos for Discoverys singles, and were shown on Cartoon Network's Toonami programming block on 31 August 2001.
 Cartoon Network later hosted the episodes online as part of their short-lived Toonami Reactor project (later revived as Toonami Jetstream).
 The song "Something About Us" was released on vinyl as the "Love Theme" and tie-in single for the film.
 In December 2003, Interstella 5555 was released along with the album Daft Club, which served to promote the film and provided previously unreleased remixes of tracks from the Discovery album.
 The film premiered at Cannes Film Festival in 2003, with a short theatrical run and home media release following its premiere.
 A Blu-ray edition was released later in September 2011 and contains similar artwork packaging.

 Re-releases and remaster

 On 22 February 2024, Daft Punk streamed the film in full on Twitch as the third celebration of "Daft Punk Day", the anniversary of the duo's split.
 A repress of the "Something About Us" vinyl single was released on Record Store Day in 2024.
 The Japanese edition of Discovery featuring cover art from the film was also repressed and released globally later the same year.

 In June 2024, a 4K "remaster", upscaled with artificial intelligence, was shown at the UGC Normandie in Paris, as well as at Tribeca Festival, marking the film's North American theatrical premiere.
-The use of AI was criticized by some.
+The use of AI was criticized by Daft Punk fans.
 The remaster was overseen by Cédric Hervet, Daft Punk's creative manager and film co-writer.
 The film was animated digitally in standard definition and was converted between NTSC and PAL encodings during the production process, creating issues in framerate and resolution upon initial release in 2003.
 These issues, in addition to the original masters being unrecoverable from Japan, prevented a proper restoration and led to the use of AI upscaling to allow a more presentable theatrical exhibition.
 This restoration received a global theatrical rollout on 12 December 2024 in over 1500 venues.